PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US5/US5.md

 >
 > **Answer: The waiting room will not be registered or defined in the system.
 The waiting room of each vaccination center has the capacity to receive all users who take the vaccine on given slot.**

+>**Question: "Regarding US05, is the listing supposed to be for the day itself or for a specific day?"**
+>
+> **Answer: The list should show the users in the waiting room of a vaccination center.**

+>**Question: "What information about the Users (name, SNS number, etc) should the system display when listing them?"**
+>
+> **Answer: Name, Sex, Birth Date, SNS User Number and Phone Number.**

+>**Question: "Is it supposed to remove the SNS user of the wait list when he leaves the waiting room to get the vaccine?
+If yes, how do we know when the sns user leaves the waiting room?"**
+>
+> **Answer: US5 is only to list users that are in the waiting room of a vaccination center.
+In Sprint D we will introduce new user stories.**

 ### 1.3.
 Acceptance Criteria